The Cyan Language: Main Cyan Constructs

-In an assignment ``\verb":n = expr""\/, the type of the expression is deduced by the compiler using information collected in the previous lines of code.
+In an assignment ``\verb"var n = expr"''\/, the type of the expression is deduced by the compiler using information collected in the previous lines of code.
 The Hindley-Milner inference algorithm is not used.
-In particular, the type of parameters and return value of methods are always demanded unless you are using some kind of dynamic typing in Cyan (see Chapter~\ref{dynamictyping} for details).

-The default value assigned to a variable depends on its type and is given by the table: